BioHackAcademy/SyllabusDeprecated/bha6/class/8/bioinformatics.md

 How do you find out information about genes online?

-In Prof Simon E. Fisher's [Twitter thread](https://twitter.com/ProfSimonFisher/status/1105121806921416707) he talks the about the ORIGEN Superhero consumer DNA test, writing "They claim their FOXP2 test can reveal whether "you have the mind of a super-genius".
+In Prof Simon E. Fisher's [Twitter thread](https://twitter.com/ProfSimonFisher/status/1105121806921416707) he talks the about the ORIG3N Superhero consumer DNA test, writing "They claim their FOXP2 test can reveal whether "you have the mind of a super-genius".
 [Bangs head repeatedly against desk while sobbing.]"

 0. Which genes are included in the Superhero test at [https://shop.orig3n.com/products/superhero](https://shop.orig3n.com/products/superhero) ?
 1. Go to [https://www.ncbi.nlm.nih.gov](https://www.ncbi.nlm.nih.gov)